I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 HEAT GUN

-You may think a heat gun is an unexpected painting tool, however, it is very common in a pro painters tool kit.
+You may think a heat gun is an unexpected painting tool.
+However, it is very common in a pro painter tool kit.
 It’s used to remove old paint and wallpaper.

-It’s also typically used for shrinking heat shrink tubes, shrinking wrap, heating PVC, electronics, removing paint or floor tiles, loosening rusted bolts, and other heating or thawing purposes.
-And believe it or not heat guns are pretty cheap so it’s a tool you can own that is within reach.
+It’s also typically used for shrinking heat shrink tubes, shrinking wrap, heating PVC and electronics, removing paint or floor tiles, loosening rusted bolts, and other heating or thawing purposes.
+And believe it or not, heat guns are pretty cheap, so they’re a tool you can own and within reach.

 paint sprayer

 A paint sprayer is an amazing piece of painting equipment.
 It makes painting so much faster, especially when painting crown molding and cabinet doors.
-Now, it is not an essential tool to have.
-First off, high-quality sprayers can get very costly.
-And secondly, they really aren’t sensible purchases for the average homeowner painting a room.
+However, it is not an essential tool.
+First, high-quality sprayers can be very costly, and second, they aren’t sensible purchases for the average homeowner painting a room.

 If you are a more advanced DIYer or you frequently paint furniture, I think a paint sprayer can surely benefit you and your needs.